sourabhaprasad/fcc-responsive-web-design/README.md

 # Responsive Web Design Projects

-This repository captures my personal solutions to the responsive web design curriculum by freeCodeCamp.
+This repository captures the solo projects created using simple HTML and CSS.

 # Projects